 The days when facade engineers designed on the back of a cigar box are definitely over.
 All facade engineers now work with a CAD system.
 However, not every company needs a 3D CAD system.
 For facade builders who only produce windows, doors and frames, but do not need to process sheet metal or complex models, a 2D CAD system will be sufficient in most cases.
 However, if you also want to work in BIM and design more complex facades, a 3D CAD system is a must.

 Choosing a 3D CAD system for facade engineering is not so easy.
-In our blog "How to select the right facade CAD software", we explain how to make the best possible choice for your company.
+In our blog "How do you select the right CAD software for facade construction?", we explain how to make the best possible choice for your company.
 In the blog you are reading now, we take a more detailed look at which properties or features a 3D CAD system should at least contain in order to work efficiently.

 3D CAD software is not cheap.
 At the same time, a CAD system can save your company a lot of money by preventing duplicate work, reducing errors and automating processes.
 One of these processes is controlling your production.
 With the right 3D CAD software, you can automate this process entirely.